stackhpc/ansible-collection-openstack/roles/os_images/README.md

 ================

-This role generates guest instance images using disk-image-builder and uploads them to OpenStack using the `os_image` module.
+This role generates guest instance images using disk-image-builder and uploads them to OpenStack using the `openstack.cloud.image` module.

 Requirements
 ------------